ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 ## Choose a Theme

 All grids require a theme.
-We provide 5 themes out-of-the-box: [Alpine](https://www.ag-grid.com/example/?theme=ag-theme-alpine), [Alpine Dark](https://www.ag-grid.com/example/?theme=ag-theme-alpine-dark), [Balham](https://www.ag-grid.com/example/?theme=ag-theme-balham), [Balham Dark](https://www.ag-grid.com/example/?theme=ag-theme-balham-dark), & [Material](https://www.ag-grid.com/example/?theme=ag-theme-material).
+The default theme is Quartz and we provide [several others](/themes).
 To use a theme, set the `className` of the div that contains the grid to the name of the theme.
-Let's try this out by adding `ag-theme-alpine-dark` to our container div:
+Let's try this out by adding `ag-theme-quartz` to our container div:

 <snippet transform={false} language="jsx">
-|&lt;div className="ag-theme-alpine-dark" style={{ width: 600, height: 500 }}>
+|&lt;div className="ag-theme-quartz" style={{ width: 600, height: 500 }}>
 |  &lt;AgGridReact ... />
 |&lt;/div>
 </snippet>

-Now when we run our code we should see the grid styled with the `ag-theme-alpine-dark` theme:
+Now when we run our code we should see the grid styled with the `ag-theme-quartz` theme:

 <grid-example title='Theme Example' name='theme-example' type='generated' options='{ "exampleHeight": 220 }'></grid-example>